Metropolitan Transportation Commission (MTC)

 Remote Employment: Flexible/Hybrid

-THIS POSTING WILL REMAIN OPEN UNTIL A QUALIFIED POOL OF APPLICANTS IS ESTABLISHED
+THIS JOB POSTING WILL REMAIN OPEN UNTIL A QUALIFIED POOL OF APPLICANTS IS ESTABLISHED

 IF YOU ARE INTERESTED, PLEASE APPLY IMMEDIATELY

 Be ready to rethink your assumptions about the public sector.
-Flexible hours?
-Flexible work location?
-A beautiful, well-located, high amenity building for on-site work?
+Dedicated and motivated colleagues?
+Beautiful, high amenity building for on-site work and collaboration?
+Flexible schedules and hybrid work options?
 Yes, yes, and yes!

-The Metropolitan Transportation Commission (MTC) is the federally designated Metropolitan Planning Organization (MPO) and the state designated Regional Transportation Planning Agency (RTPA) for the nine-county San Francisco Bay Area.
+The Metropolitan Transportation Commission (MTC) is the transportation planning, financing and coordinating agency for the nine-county San Francisco Bay Area.
+MTC is the federally designated Metropolitan Planning Organization (MPO) and the state designated Regional Transportation Planning Agency (RTPA) for the nine-county San Francisco Bay Area.
+MTC provides services to the Association of Bay Area Governments (ABAG).
 For more information about MTC, visit www.mtc.ca.gov.

-All employees at MTC are classified as Disaster Services Workers.
+All employees at MTC are classified as Disaster Service Workers.

 SKILLS AND ABILITIES